ttencate/godot_rust_tools/addons/rust_tools/README.md

 - **Generated Constants File Paths**

-  If specified Rust tools will automatically generate constants containing InputActions, Global Groups names and user-defined Layer Names.
-The file will be generated upon detecing a change in project settings; you can trigger it manually as well by using CommandPalette (ctrl+shift+p) Rust Tools -> Regenerate Constants.
+  If specified, Rust Tools will automatically generate constants containing Input Actions, Global Groups names and user-defined Layer Names.
+The file will be (re)generated upon detecing a change in project settings, and right before a build; you can trigger it manually by using the Command Palette (Ctrl+Shift+P) and choosing Rust Tools > Regenerate Constants.

 ### Editor Settings